 - Attraction type: Gentle dark ride

-- Also located at Fantasyland at the Magic Kingdom in Disney World.
+- Location: Paradise Gardens Park at Disney California Adventure and Fantasyland at the Magic Kingdom in Disney World

 - Height requirement: Any height